• Skip to primary navigation

 • Contact

-Stabilize and restore the landscape and community following a wildfire event.
+Restore the landscape and community following a wildfire.

 It can take months and even years to recover from the emotional, financial, and ecological impacts of a wildfire.
 The healing process for a community requires extensive resources and support.